zzghost/LeetCode/013_Roman_to_Integer.md

 Input is guaranteed to be within the range from 1 to 3999.
 ## Solution
+1)Convert character to number at each position,record them into an integer array.
+2)Compare each number with it's next number.

 ```java
 class Solution {
     public int romanToInt(String s) {